latidude99/snc-xml-reader-fx-db/README.md

 * [Contact](#contact)

 # General Info
 The United Kingdom Hydrographic Office issues a digital catalogue for their Standard Paper Charts in XML format.
-Suffice to say it is not very user friendly to use.
+It is not very user friendly to use.
 Hence the idea to make it a bit simpler to search for info about charts by building a simple Graphic User Interface where information would be diplayed in a succint and easy on the eyes form.
 Later, on top of the above a feature allowing display charts coverage as polygons on Google Maps backgroud was added.

 # Screenshots
 <img src="images/main_window_search1.PNG" width="800">
 <img src="images/load_xml_from_file.PNG" width="800">
 <img src="images/map_window_chart_1.PNG" width="800">
 <img src="images/map_window_chart_2.PNG" width="800">

 # Technologies
 - Java JDK 1.8
 - JavaFX 2.0
 - Maven 3.60
 - started on Eclipse, later switched to IntelliJ IDEA.

-**Plugins and libraries:**
+**Plugins and libraries**
 - Maven Compiler plugin 3.8.0
 - Maven Site plugin version 3.6
 - Maven Antrun plugin version 1.8